 A critical review was undertaken of expenditure on non-core and non-priority spending items in line with NT's Cost containment measures outlined in NT's MFMA circular number 82 and as endorsed in the Cost Containment Regulations (DMS 1348572).
-The latter read together with the requirements of MFMA Budget circulars 122 and 123 issued in December 2022 and March 2023 respectively highlight the following main challenges in compiling this Tabled 2023/24 MTREF.
-They can be summarized as follows:
+The latter read together with the requirements of MFMA Budget

+The following is a summary of main challenges in compiling this 2024/25 MTREF.